exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 than average market fee, in order to be sure that anchoring transaction does not hang if the bitcoin network is spammed.

-This value is written to the global configuration and is applied by all the validators.

 #### Anchoring schedule

 This parameter defines how often anchoring should be executed.
 It